When buying investment properties, cash reserves may be required

 If you’re a qualified veteran, you can obtain a loan for an investment property through the U.S. Department of Veterans Affairs.
 You must use the property as your primary residence.
 Rental income, however, may not be counted in your personal-income calculation unless you have prior experience as a landlord.

 There are no cash-reserve rules for one- and two-unit properties, although your available liquid assets will be factored into the underwriting equation to determine how large your loan can be.
-For subject properties of three or units, the PITIA requirement is six months.
+For subject properties of three or four units, the PITIA requirement is six months.
 And if you already own investments that aren’t secured by the VA, you’ll need an additional three-month reserve for each property.